-This project aims to the construction of a spectral-fit database (XMMFITCAT) for all the pipeline-extracted spectra within the XMM-Newton serendipitous source catalogue.
+This project provides a spectral-fit database (XMMFITCAT) for all the pipeline-extracted spectra within the XMM-Newton serendipitous source catalogue.
 The main goal is to provide the astronomical community with a tool to query the catalogue according to spectral properties and thus, to construct large and representative samples of X-ray sources fulfilling the spectral criteria.

 This project is funded by the ESA-PRODEX program and consists of the collaboration between the X-ray Astronomy and Cosmology group group at the Istitute for Astronomy, Astrophysics, Space Applications, and Remote Sensing (IAASARS) at the National Observatory of Athens (NOA), and the X-ray and Observational Astronomy Group (XROA) at the Department of Physics and Astronomy at the University of Leicester, the Galaxies and AGNs group at the Istituto de Física de Cantabria, and the XMM-Newton Science Survey Centre (SSC) .